SSoelvsten/ShoutcastUtilities/README.md

 With 0.1.1b this software also includes a pause notification, which automatically includes the teamname and has an optional pause description available.
 When there's no pause notification, the .txt file is empty to not show the text on the pause screen.

+With 0.1.2b this software also includes a BO X output, calculating the current game number based on the sum of the scores and a custom series size.

 ## Clock
 A small java program to output the current time of day and/or a countdown into two .txt files.
 This might be stressful on a harddrive, but it works.